 Service hours are required for all full-time traditional students (12+ units) desiring to receive a degree or certificate at WJU.
 These may be earned through various areas of service within the community which may include church ministry, civic ministry, missions, other areas of outreach, or enrollment in designated service learning courses.
 To receive a semester of service credit, a student must serve in a volunteer ministry for which they do not receive pay or other academic credit for a minimum of thirty (30) hours during a given term (spring, summer, or fall).
+Only 15 hours out of your 30 hours in a semester may be earned for on-campus service.
+Service Report forms need to be turned in no later than the Friday before finals week for eligibility.
+A late fee will be charged for forms turned in after that date.
+Summer Service Report forms can be submitted up until the Fall add/drop deadline.
+Service performed prior to enrollment is not eligible for approval.
 Traditional students are required to attain service credit for one half (1/2) of the time they are enrolled full-time at WJU.
 Please refer to the student handbook for more details on Service policies and requirements for those who enrolled before fall 2008.
+All service and outreach credit must be completed prior to the student's degree posting date.
+A delay in completion will result in the degree being posted for a subsequent date.